mbaloutch/mbaloutch/README.md

 - 👋 Hi, I’m Mansoor
 - 👀 I am a self taught data analyst
 - 🌱 I love learning new skills and always finding ways that I can improve my current skills
-- 📫 You can connect with me on LinkedIn: https://www.linkedin.com/in/mansoorbaloutch/ or follow me on Twitter  https://twitter.com/mansoordotb
+- 📫 You can connect with me on LinkedIn: https://www.linkedin.com/in/mansoorbaloutch/

 Skills
 - Excel, SQL, Tableau